KARTHIKEYANC04052002/VoiceAssistanceForPC/README.md

 ## config button:

-      config button is used to config the tools such as voice,theme,colour you click on any of these buttons and select any of the required options.
+      config button is used to config the tools such as voice,theme,colour you can click on any of these buttons and select any of the required options.

 ## Help button: